turowicz/Hydra/README.md

 ### Advanced usage

 It is possible to have multiple instances of Hydra, configured to point at different and/or the same Storage Accounts, with different and/or the same ISharding implementations.
 That feature gives the developer maximum flexibility for making sure the right data is distributed in the right way.

 ### Example

+Example usage can be found in the Hydra.Tests.Integration namespace.

+## Hydra.Events

+` class StreamContainer : IStreamContainer `

+A central component for managing Stream's underlying storage.
+It requires an IHydra component to gain access to the storage.

+` class Stream : IStream `

+This component is in charge of writing and reading events to a stream in storage.

+### Disclaimer

+Hydra.Events has a limitation dictated by Azure Storage.
+Currently one stream can consist of up to 50,000 events and 195GB of space.

+### Example